simplenetes-io/podc/PODSPEC.md

 # return 0 on success
 # return 1 on error
 ```
 For container pods this command makes sure all containers are in the running state.
-It creates and starts containers if necessary.
+It creates and starts the pod and containers if necessary.

 For executables they need to understand if their process is already running and not start another one else start the process and keep the PID somewhere.